-logical OMS mapping that postulates a relation between two OMSs equivalence logical OMS mapping ensuring that two OMSs share the same definable concepts Note - Two OMSs are equivalent if they have a common definitional extension.
-The OMSs may be written in different OMS languages.
+logical OMS mapping that postulates a relation between two OMSs equivalence logical OMS mapping ensuring that two OMSs share the same definable concepts

 NOTE An interpretation typically leads to proof obligations, i.e. one has to prove that axioms of the source OMS of the mapping are theorems in the target OMS.